Female passenger killed after driver crashes into parked vehicles in central Fresno

 FRESNO, Calif.
 (KFSN) -- Fresno police are investigating a crash that killed a woman in central Fresno Saturday morning.

-Officers say the driver of an SUV was traveling eastbound on Belmont Avenue when he crashed into a parked car, a pile of wooden pallets and a parked truck trailer for an unknown reason.
+Officers say the driver of an SUV was traveling eastbound on Belmont Avenue near Barton Avenue when he crashed into a parked car, a pile of wooden pallets and a parked truck trailer for an unknown reason.

 The passenger of the vehicle, a woman in her twenties, died at the scene, officials say.
 The driver, a man in his thirties, was transported to Community Regional Medical Center with moderate injuries.